-20. Is there a written policy specifying g the followin g? (tick multiple boxes if applicable)

-☐ The agencies that are granted access SS

-$oxed{\boxtimes}$ How information is handled

-Are these procedures made public? ☐ Yes ⊠ No

-Are there auditing mechanisms? □ No

-If so, please specify what is audited and received, stored information) how often (e. g. disclosure, production, accessed, handled,

-how information is disclosed and handl document.
+20. Is there a written policy specifyin g the following ng? (tick multiple boxes if applicable) ☐ The agencies that are granted access SS $oxed{\boxtimes}$ How information is disclosed $oxed{\boxtimes}$ How information is handled Are these procedures made public? ☐ Yes ⊠ No Are there auditing mechanisms? □No If so, please specify what is audited and received, stored information) how often (e e.g. disclosure, production, accessed, handled, how information is disclosed and handled document.
 The Council will regularly audit the folic 1.
 Access - to ensure that only approve 2.
 Production - the Log Book will be aucaptured correctly 3.
 Disclosure - to audit all events that we correctly and to approved parties 4.
 Stored Information - to audit that recretiveed >31 days. led.
-However, to be wing: ed individuals a dited against the were disclosed ordings can be onths of operation specifying which agencies are granted access and the makority of this information is contained in this access the system ne system records to ensure that all events are to outside agencies to validate that they were sent a retrieved < 31 days and that that can not be on that audits are completed every 3 months.
+However, owing: ed individuals a idited against to vere disclosed cordings can be onths of operati specifying which agencies are granted access and the makority of this information is contained in this access the system the system records to ensure that all events are to outside agencies to validate that they were sent e retrieved < 31 days and that that can not be fon that audits are completed every 3 months.
 The